Highlights

 -

-Sarasota County moved closer to balance in May 2026 as inventory declined and buyer activity improved from last year.
+Sarasota County moved closer to balance in June 2026 as sales improved and inventory declined from last year.

 -